asus-linux-drivers/asus-bios-updates-notifier/README.md

 I do not know any.

-**Why was this project created?** As a notifier about any released BIOS version.
+**Why was this project created?** As a notifier about any released BIOS versions.